 Walk to the (Norwegian) woods

 It's a good thing this little teddy has a furry coat and warm boots.
 Freezy feet are no fun ~ except when they're a Norwegian play rhyme for little babies and toddlers.
 Elise Albrektsen shared this little foot-walker rhyme with us.
 We've included it in our Playsongs Grand Exercise collection, but as that's coming out when the weather is warmer, we're sharing it now for a wintery UK.
 We've used Grieg's lovely 'Anitra's Dance' as an accompaniment.
-Elise gives us the rhyme in Norwegian first, then Debbie Saunders performs an English setting of it to Anitra's tune.
+Elise gives us the rhyme in Norwegian first, then Debbie Sanders performs an English setting of it to Anitra's tune.
 Listen to it on our new web page: Listen > Grand Exercise.

 But let's start with the play rhyme and its actions.